Microcontroller to Raspberry Pi WiFi MQTT communication

 • how to setup an MQTT broker

-• validate the published data as MQTT subscriber
+• validate the published data as subscriber

 NodeMCU Raspberry Pi MQTT WiFi